DanteAndHubble/Base-Of-Bot/README.md

 }

 module.exports.config = {
-    name: "hi",  //this is the name of a command, NO PREFIX
+    name: "ping",  //this is the name of the command, NO PREFIX
-    aliases: ['h']  //this is the nickname for a command }
+    aliases: ['latency']  //this is the nickname for a command }

 ```